Gothic War (535–554): Background

-In 476, Odoacer deposed Emperor Romulus Augustulus and declared himself King of Italy (rex Italiae), resulting in the final dissolution of the Western Roman Empire in Italy.
-Although Odoacer recognised the nominal suzerainty of the Byzantine emperor, Zeno, his independent policies and increasing strength made him a threat in the eyes of Constantinople.
-To provide a buffer, the Ostrogoths, under their leader, Theodoric the Great, were settled as foederati (allies) of the empire in the western Balkans, but unrest continued.
-Zeno sent the Ostrogoths to Italy as the representatives of the empire to remove Odoacer.
-Theodoric and the Goths defeated Odoacer, and Italy came under Gothic rule.
+In 476, Odoacer deposed Emperor Romulus Augustulus and declared himself as their king (rex), resulting in the fall of the Western Roman Empire.
+Although Odoacer recognized the nominal suzerainty of the Byzantine emperor, Zeno, his independent policies and increasing strength made him a threat in the eyes of Constantinople.
+To provide a buffer, the Ostrogoths (Goths) of Theodoric the Great were settled as foederati (foreign allies) of the empire in the western Balkans but unrest continued.
+Zeno sent the Goths to Italy as the representatives of the empire to remove Odoacer.
+Theodoric and the Goths defeated Odoacer and Italy came under Gothic rule.
 In the arrangement between Theodoric and Zeno and his successor Anastasius, the land and its people were regarded as part of the Empire, with Theodoric a viceroy and head of the army (magister militum).

-This arrangement was scrupulously observed by Theodoric; there was continuity in civil administration, which was staffed exclusively by Romans, and legislation remained the preserve of the emperor.
-The army, on the other hand, was exclusively Gothic, under the authority of their chiefs and courts.
-The peoples were also divided by religion: the Romans were Chalcedonian Christians, while the Goths were Arian Christians.
-Unlike the Vandals or the early Visigoths, the Goths practised considerable religious tolerance.
+This arrangement was scrupulously observed by Theodoric; there was continuity in civil administration of Italy, which was staffed exclusively by Romans, and legislation remained the preserve of the emperor.
+The army was exclusively Gothic, under the authority of their chiefs and courts.
+The peoples were also divided by religion: the Italo-Romans were Chalcedonian Christians, while the Goths were Arian Christians.
+Unlike the Vandals or the early Visigoths, the Goths practiced considerable religious tolerance.
 The dual system worked under the capable leadership of Theodoric, who conciliated the Italian aristocracy, but the system began to break down during his later years and collapsed under his heirs.

-With the ascension of Emperor Justin I, the end of the Acacian schism between the Eastern and Western churches, and the return of ecclesiastical unity within the East, several members of the Italian senatorial aristocracy began to favour closer ties to Constantinople to balance Gothic power.
+With the ascension of Emperor Justin I, the end of the Acacian schism between the Eastern and Western churches, and the return of ecclesiastical unity within the East, several members of the Italian senatorial aristocracy began to favor closer ties to Constantinople to balance Gothic power.
 The deposition and execution of the distinguished magister officiorum Boethius and his father-in-law in 524 were part of the slow estrangement from the Gothic regime.
-Theodoric was succeeded by his 10-year-old grandson Athalaric in August 526, with his mother, Amalasuntha, as regent; she had received a Roman education and began a rapprochement with the Senate and the Empire.
+Theodoric was succeeded by his 10-year-old grandson Athalaric in August 526, with his mother, Amalasuntha, as regent; she had been educated in the Roman tradition and she began a rapprochement with the Senate and the Empire.
 This conciliation and Athalaric's Roman education displeased Gothic magnates, who plotted against her.
 Amalasuntha had three of the leading conspirators killed and wrote to Justinian, asking for sanctuary if she was deposed.
 Amalasuntha remained in Italy.